-The thought of using a script might sound relegated to the broadcasting industry or acting rather than a call center.
-However, the use of a script is very valuable for your call agents when dealing with the public.
-Those of you working as property managers will also find this very useful when taking inbound calls from customers.
+The thought of using a script might sound relegated to the broadcasting industry rather than a call center.
+However, the use of a script is very valuable for call center agents when dealing with the public.
+Those of you working as property managers will also find scripts very useful when taking inbound calls from customers.

 How do you go about creating a call center script so it sounds natural and not forced?
 Just like scripts for movies, TV, or radio, you want it to sound professional.
 In the case of a call center, you also want it to sound conversational rather than formal.

 Take a look at these steps on constructing an effective script.